A function assigns each input exactly one output. We write \( f(x) \) to mean "the output of function \( f \) when the input is \( x \)".

 Stage 1 — Develop

-Choose an appropriate model type (linear, quadratic, exponential, sinusoidal) based on the shape of the data or the real-world context.
+Choose an appropriate model type (linear, quadratic, cubic, exponential, sinusoidal, or variation) based on the shape of the data or the real-world context.

 Stage 2 — Fit